jamesyoung93/BiologicalML/README.md

 There are 3 biological machine learning projects in this directory.

-# 1. Drug Repurposing Success Prediciton.
+# 1. Drug Repurposing Success Prediciton
 Using xgboost and available data from a previous study https://www.nature.com/articles/s41598-019-42806-6#data-availability, I beat the original reports AUC using XGBoost.
 This means my model had better predictive ability for picking drugs that would be succesfully repurposed.
 - Beat previous authors AUC of 0.922 by implementing XGBoost instead of Random Forest

-# 2. Predicting gestational Using RNAseq Data.
+# 2. Predicting Gestational Age Using RNAseq Data (DREAM challenge)
 This was part of a "DREAM" challenge hosted by Synapse.
 I worked on this group with fellow grad students in the biology department over the summer.
 The group write up can be viewed here https://github.com/jamesyoung93/Preterm-Dream-Challenge.
 I have also included my personal contributions in the files above.
 These contribution include
 - Feature selection on ~ 900,000 features which were RNA probes (I used xgboost importance to retain only top features)
 - Modeling with XGBoost down to an RMSE of about ~4 in both train and test where response variable was the week of gestation (pregnancy)